Lipera/Unity-Shader-Playground/README.md

 # Unity-Shader-Playground
 This is my first look at shader manipulation in Unity.

-In this project you will find a Unity scene with the zombunny 3D model from Unity's [Survival Shooter Tutorial](https://unity3d.com/learn/tutorials/s/survival-shooter-tutorial) and few custom shaders I developed while following Penny de Byl's [course](https://www.udemy.com/unity-shaders/learn/v4/overview) in Udemy.
+In this project you will find a Unity scene with the zombunny 3D model from Unity's [Survival Shooter Tutorial](https://unity3d.com/learn/tutorials/s/survival-shooter-tutorial) and a few custom shaders I developed while following Penny de Byl's [course](https://www.udemy.com/unity-shaders/learn/v4/overview) in Udemy.

 There are simple properties exploration, textures manipulation, lighting models, rim lighting, silhouette outlines, etc.